-I've been running on empty for a long time.
-Some might say, it's because we haven't been to a church service for a long while or heard enough good Bible teaching.
-And it's true, we haven't been in a traditional church service for quite some time, and to be honest it has done us more help than harm to be out!
+I've run on empty for long periods of time in my life.
+Some might say, it's because I haven't been to a church service for a long while or heard enough good Bible teaching.
+And it's true, we haven't been in a traditional church service for quite some time, and to be honest it has done us more help than harm to have a different means of meeting this need!
 We are of course still IN church, because together with the body of believers that we meet with, we are living church, even though we are no longer attending one where we would hear regular preaching.

 But truth be told, I've struggled with chronic emptiness throughout my church going days.
 I've heard preachers all my life who say, "You need to be in the church doors every time they are open.
 Sunday morning, Sunday evening, Wednesday evening prayer meeting.
 Be there and be fed or you will get spiritually weak."
 And for the most part, I was there.
 Faithfully.
 Religiously even.
 I heard many more teachings than I was ever capable of digesting, so to speak.
 Certainly I heard more than I was ever able to put into practice, which means that most of them by necessity just stagnated in me.